+Short-term toxicity testing on fish is an information requirement under Annex VIII, Column 1, Section 9.1.3.
+However, long-term toxicity testing on fish may be required by the Agency (Section 9.1.3., Column 2) if the substance is poorly water soluble, i.e. solubility below 1 mg/L.

+1.1.
+Triggering of the information requirement

-- 1 Short-term toxicity testing on fish is an information requirement under Column 1 of Annex VIII to REACH (Section 9.1.3.).
-However, long-term toxicity testing on fish must be considered (Section 9.1.3., Column 2) if the substance is poorly water soluble. - 2 Poorly water soluble substances require longer time to reach steady-state conditions.
-As a result, the short-term tests do not give a true measure of toxicity for this type of substances and the long-term test is required.
-A substance is regarded as poorly water soluble if, for instance, it has a water solubility below 1 mg/L or below the detection limit of the analytical method of the test material (Guidance on IRs and CSA, Section R.7.8.5). - 3 Under Section 4.8 of your technical dossier, you have provided a study according to EU Method A.6 (column elution).
-The saturation concentration of the Substance in water was determined to be < 0.05 mg/L. - 4 Therefore, the Substance is poorly water soluble and information on long-term toxicity on fish must be provided. - 5 The examination of the information provided, your considerations of alternative methods, of third party comments (if applicable), as well as the selection of the requested test and the test design are addressed under Request 2.
+- Poorly water soluble substances require longer time to reach steady-state conditions.
+As a result, the short-term tests do not give a true measure of toxicity for this type of substances and the long-term test is required. - Under Section 4.8 of your technical dossier, you have provided a QSAR prediction based on the WATERNT.
+You indicate that the calculated value for water solubility of a representative substance is 5×10^{-7} mg/L. - Therefore, the Substance is poorly water soluble and information on long-term toxicity on fish must be provided. - The examination of the information provided, your considerations of alternative methods, of third party comments (if applicable), as well as the selection of the requested test and the test design are addressed under request 2.